 Youngest in the country

 Burgenland is the latest addition to Republic Austria, which was incorporated only in 1921.
-The state is a result of the chaos and political meddling after World War I. The war broke up the once mighty Austria-Hungarian Empire and the borders of Austria were re-drawn, creating Burgenland as a state in the new republic.
 From 1648 until 1918, the Burgenland region was part of the Kingdom of Hungary (the other half of the Habsburg Empire).
-The three years after the end of the war in 1918 were marred by violent conflict, as the Austrians and Hungarians fought over the narrow sliver of land between the two newly created countries.
-This animosity has long disappeared and today the neighbours live together in close contact.
+The state is a result of the chaos and political meddling after World War I. the winners of the war broke up the once mighty Austria-Hungarian Empire and the borders of Austria were re-drawn, creating Burgenland as a state in the new republic.
+Consequently, the three years after the end of the war in 1918 were marred by violent conflict.
+Sadly, this made the Austrians and Hungarians fight over the narrow sliver of land between the two newly created countries.
+Nevertheless, this animosity has long disappeared and today the neighbours live together in close contact.

 Burgenland is known for its mild climate and has on average more than 2000 sun-hours per year.
 The mild climate and flat low-lying landscape makes the state well suited for agriculture and wine-growing.
-Warm sunny summers are also contributing to tourism, especially around the Lake Neusiedler (Neusiedlersee) in the north.
+Moverover, the warm and sunny summers also contribute to a large influx of tourists.
+Especially around the Lake Neusiedler (Neusiedlersee) in the north.
 At Apetlon, between the Neusiedlersee and the Hungarian border you find Austria’s lowest point at 114 above sea level.
 This in contrast to the country’s highest mountain, the Grossglockner at 3798 metres.
 However, move further south and the flat plains transform into hills.
 Burgenland occupies an erratic sliver of land which at its widest is 62 km (38 mi) and only 5 km (3.1 mi) at its narrowest.
-The long and narrow state can be divided in three regions, that have different attractions for visitors.
+With this in mind, the long and narrow state can be divided in three unique regions, that have slightly different attractions for visitors.